Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_management/guide.en-gb.md

 3. In the left-hand column, click on the `Hosting plans`{.action} menu.
 4. Select the web hosting plan concerned.
 5. On the page that appears, click on the `SSL Certificates`{.action} tab.
-6. Then select the domain or subdomain for which you want to activate the free Let's Encrypt (DV) SSL certificate, under `Activate SSL certificate`.
+6. Then select the domain or subdomain for which you want to activate the free Let's Encrypt (DV) SSL certificate, under `Enable SSL certificate`.
-7. Then click the `Activate SSL Let's Encrypt`{.action} button.
+7. Then click the `Enable Let’s Encrypt SSL`{.action} button.

 > [!success]
 >